Onishim/SCP-Mod/README.md

 * *For Firefox* : https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/?src=search
 * *For Chrome* : https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en

-2. Click the Add-on icon, which should appear in the upper right corner of the browser, then click 'Create a new script', and add the following code:
+2. Click the Add-on icon, which should appear in the upper right corner of the browser, then click:
+* *Create a new script...* - if you are adding this for the first time.
+* *Dashboard* - if you already have this and would like to edit it.
+In Dashboard select 'SCP Mod' to edit.

+Then add the following code:
 ```javascript
 // ==UserScript==
 // @name     	SCP Mod